This post may contain affiliate links.

 How To Store

 To keep your flax seed crackers fresh and crispy, store them in an airtight container at room temperature for up to two weeks.
-You can also freeze them for longer storage, simply thaw them at room temperature before serving.
+You can also freeze them for up to 2 months for longer storage, simply thaw them at room temperature before serving.

 • Experiment with seasonings: Add herbs, spices, or nutritional yeast to customize the flavour of your crackers.